-- into the agreement; and (d) the name of a contact person with the SBE who can verify the terms of the agreement. - 5.3.12.
-Facilitating Joint Ventures between SBEs.
-To receive credit for this GFE, the Bidder must within the 120 Days before the Bid Opening facilitate a Joint Venture agreement between SBEs that would not otherwise be able to participate in the Construction Contract.
-To document satisfaction of this GFE, the Bidder must: (a) comply with Section 3.4.4 (b) submit the names of the two SBEs for which the Bidder facilitated a Joint Venture; (c) provide a description of the steps the Bidder took to facilitate the Joint Venture; and (d) provide a statement from at least one of the SBEs indicating that it would not have been able to participate in the Construction Contract but for the Joint Venture.
-Additionally, the SBE Joint Venture must be listed on Form 3 as an SBE participating in the Construction Contract for which the Bidder is submitting a Bid. - 5.3.13.
+- 5.3.11.
+Entering Into Joint Venture with SBEs.
+To receive credit for this GFE, the Bidder must document the existence of a Joint Venture agreement between the Bidder and an SBE that increases opportunities for SBE business participation, whether on City Contracts or other contracts.
+To document satisfaction of this GFE, Bidders must document that they have entered into such an agreement within the 12 months before the Bid Opening, and such documentation must include; (a) the name of the SBE; (b) a description of the Joint Venture; (c) evidence of the date the Bidder and the SBE entered into the agreement; and (d) the name of a contact person with the SBE who can verify the terms of the agreement.
+If requested by the City, the Bidder must also provide a copy of the Joint Venture agreement. - 5.3.12.
 Financial Assistance.
-To receive credit for this GFE, the Bidder must provide one of the following types of assistance to an SBE during the preceding 90 Days before Bid Opening: (a) assistance in obtaining equipment, a loan, capital, lines of credit, (b) joint pay agreements or guaranties to secure loans, the purchase of supplies, or letters of credit, including waiving credit that is ordinarily required; or (c) assistance in obtaining the same unit pricing with the Bidder's suppliers as the Bidder.
-Such assistance may be in connection with a City Construction Contract or any other contract.
-To receive credit for this GFE, Bidders must document: (a) the name of the SBE; (b) the description of the assistance the Bidder provided; (c) the date the Bidder provided the assistance; and (d) the name of a contact person with the SBE who can verify that the Bidder provided the assistance was provided. - 5.3.14.
+To receive credit for this GFE, the Bidder must provide one of the following types of assistance to an SBE during the 12 months before Bid Opening: (a) assistance in obtaining equipment, a loan, capital, lines of credit, (b) joint pay agreements or guaranties to secure loans, the purchase of supplies, or letters of credit, including waiving credit that is ordinarily required; or (c) assistance in obtaining the same unit pricing with the Bidder's suppliers as the Bidder.
+Such assistance may be in connection with a City Construction Contract or any other contract, but must have a value in excess of \$2,000.
+To receive credit for this GFE, Bidders must document: (a) the name of the SBE; (b) the description of the assistance the Bidder provided; (c) the date the Bidder provided the assistance; (d) the name of a contact person with the SBE who can verify that the Bidder provided the assistance was provided; and (e) that the assistance provided had a value in excess of \$2,000. - 5.3.13.
 Quick Pay Agreements on the Construction Contract Up For Award.
 For purposes of this Section, the term "Quick Pay Commitment" means a commitment to pay all SBEs participating in the Construction Contract within 20 Days after the Contractor confirms that the SBE has properly performed and the SBE's work has been properly completed.
-To receive credit for this GFE, Bidders must: (a) provide the City with a copy of a policy containing the above-referenced Quick Pay Commitment that the Bidder has adopted for the project and document that the Bidder informed each SBE about the Quick Pay Commitment as part of the Bidder's SBE contacts under Section 5.3.2; or (b) provide a legally binding Quick Pay Commitment in the form of an agreement with each SBE that will participate in the Construction Contract up for award.
-Including a statement in a Bid solicitation letter indicating that the Bidder will consider entering into quick pay agreements will not suffice. - 5.3.15.
-Attendance at City SBO Workshops or Networking Sessions.
-To receive credit for this GFE, the Bidder must attend a workshop, seminar or networking session held by the City to (a) educate contractors or SBEs about the requirements of the SBO Program and how Bidders can comply with the Program; or (b) increase the capacity or skill level of SBEs; or (c) provide networking opportunities for SBEs.
-To receive credit for this GFE, Bidders must document that they attended such a workshop or seminar during the preceding 90-Days before Bid Opening.
-The KBU shall not give Bidders credit toward this GFE category for the Bidder's attendance at a Pre-Bid conference.
+To receive credit for this GFE, Bidders must: (a) provide the City with a copy of a policy containing the above-referenced Quick Pay Commitment that the Bidder has adopted for the project and document that the Bidder informed each SBE about the Quick Pay Commitment as part of the Bidder's SBE contacts under Section 5.3.2; or (b) document that prior to Bid Opening the Bidder made a written Quick Pay Commitment to each SBE that will participate in the Construction Contract up for award.
+Including a statement in a Bid solicitation letter indicating that the Bidder will consider entering into quick pay agreements will not suffice.
+A Bidder may receive credit under subpart (a) of GFE 5.3.13 only if it receives credit for GFE 5.3.2 (SBE Contacts)